Table of Contents

-- Huangjiu from China: In Chinese cuisine, rice wine is used to add sweetness to marinades and a depth of flavor to sauces in stir-fries.
-Chinese people like to add Shaoxing wine, the most popular brand in China, to Chinese chicken stock, dumpling stuffings or simply marinade meat and poultry for a better taste.
+• Huangjiu from China: Used to add sweetness to marinades and a depth of flavor to sauces, Shaoxing wine is the most popular brand in China.
+Chinese people often use it to marinade meat and poultry or add to Chinese chicken stock or dumpling stuffings for a better taste.

-- Tapuy rice wine from Philippines: Reserved for special occasions, tapuy rice wine is made from glutinous rice and starter culture, locally known as ‘bubod’ made from rice flour and ginger extract.
-Tapuy gives authentic taste to foods when added while cooking or marinating.
-It can be used to mix cocktail drinks and served cold or warm.
+• Tapuy rice wine from the Philippines: This rice wine is made from glutinous rice and a starter culture known as ‘bubod’ made from rice flour and ginger extract.
+It’s reserved for special occasions and can add an authentic taste to your dishes when used for cooking or marinating.

-- Makgeolli from Korea: As the most consumed and the oldest alcoholic beverage in Korea, makgeolli basically translates to “roughly filtered”.
-Makgeolli is made from rice using nuruk, a Korean fermentation starter.
-When freshly brewed, it has a milder and creamier taste.
-Many people brew Makgeolli at home these days, using various ingredients to create different flavor for exploration.
+• Makgeolli from Korea: As the oldest and most consumed alcoholic beverage in Korea, Makgeolli is made from rice using nuruk, a Korean fermentation starter.
+It has a milder and creamier taste when freshly brewed, and you can brew it at home using various ingredients to create different flavors.

-- Sake and Mirin from Japan: Sake is made from rice and water in a brewing process similar to beer.
-It’s not only for drinking.
-Japanese people use it to marinate meat or fish to eliminate any odor or tenderize meat with its moisture Mirin, also known as sweet Japanese rice wine, is similar to sake, but with a lower alcohol and higher sugar content.
-It is mainly used as a seasoning and glazing agent.
+• Sake and Mirin from Japan: Sake is made from rice and water in a brewing process similar to beer.
+It’s commonly used to marinate meat or fish to eliminate any odor or tenderize meat with its moisture.
+Mirin, on the other hand, is a sweet Japanese rice wine with a lower alcohol and higher sugar content.
+It’s mainly used as a seasoning and glazing agent.

 Substitutes for Rice Wine

-When it comes to replacing rice wine, the two most important factors are flavor and texture.
-The substitute should have a flavor similar to rice wine.
-You need to understand what type of rice wine the recipe requires as we’ve discussed earlier in this post.
-Different regions or cuisine have their own preferences or traditions with rice wine.
-For example, if you are making Southeast Asian cuisines, you may mix apple juice or grape juice with a small amount of rice vinegar.
+If you don’t have rice wine on hand, you can use a substitute that has a similar flavor and texture.
+However, it’s essential to understand what type of rice wine your recipe requires.
+Different regions or cuisines have their own preferences or traditions with rice wine.
+For example, for Southeast Asian cuisines, you can mix apple juice or grape juice with a small amount of rice vinegar.

 Replace Chinese Cooking Wine With Pale Dry Sherry Or Sherry Cooking Wine